How much are we recycling?

 It is complex and expensive to sort and process the many types of plastic in use today.
-As a result, it is difficult to find a local company that will do this.
-However, plastic bottles are made from just two different types of plastic polymer, meaning that they are simple to reprocess.
+As a result, it has been difficult to find a company that will do this cost effectively.
+But recently, investments in a local sorting plant have allowed us to start sending all types of plastics for recycling.

 Do I have to recycle?

 No, but we hope that you will appreciate the benefits of doing so.
 And recycling is easy, with so many things now recycled from the kerbside.